jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 take their ill\-gotten gains to a direct competitor or even use them to start their own competing company.
-And they dont always work alone.93Et tu, Brute?
+And they dont always work alone.
+2024 DBIR Incident Classification Patterns
+93Et tu, Brute?
+94So its not all bad news, right?
+54
+2024 DBIR Incident Classification Patterns
+Figure 55\.
+Top Confidentiality data varieties over time in Privilege Misuse breaches In our prior report, we saw collusion multiple actors working in concert to achieve the goal of the breachat 7%, which, while nowhere near the highs we saw back in 2019, was still a surprise.
+This year, things seem to have gone back to normal, and we are seeing collusion dropping to less than 1% of breaches.
+This is good news because its bad enough when employees start making off with company data, but when they team up with outsiders, chaos ensues.
+As Figure 55 shows, employees are largely taking Personal datathis is likely about customers, since names, contact info and other such things could be quite useful for both starting a new competing enterprise or for committing financial crimes.
+We saw
+Internal data show a bit of a spike this year as well, which would include sensitive plans and intellectual property that would attract the Espionage\- motivated employee.
+Finally, Banking data is remaining mostly steady over time as a targeted data type.
-94So its not all bad news, right?2024 DBIR Incident Classification Patterns53Last year we observed a sharp uptick in the Fraudulent transaction, so we wanted to take a look this year to determine whether it was the start of a
+Last year we observed a sharp uptick in the Fraudulent transaction, so we wanted to take a look this year to determine whether it was the start of a